-The reasoning is explained in an IEEE-SA FAQ which can be found here.
 The vast majority of SSOs, however, require that participants become members before they can participate in technical working groups, making it more difficult for such organizations to conclude they are covered by an existing exception.
 Given the extremely harsh penalties that can apply, there is good reason for such judgments to be made conservatively.

 In the wake of the May 16 announcement, hundreds of US-based SSOs have been faced with either the immediate or pending need to determine whether to expel, suspend, or restrict the participation of Huawei.
 Further details on that analysis can be found in this prior Standards Blog entry Huawei has contested the necessity of such actions and has filed vigorous protests with many of the SSOs that have so acted.

 Meanwhile, thousands of companies were placed in a similar position, as the penalties could apply to them whenever they disclose non-public information covered by the directive in the course of standards development where Huawei was also a participant.

 In the long term, the potential consequences if Huawei is permanently barred could be dire.
 They include: